 Volume is controlled from the connected device (i.e. Receiver or HDTV).

 The "Digital Output" option may also have info on the connected device appended to it.
-(My example above has "Samsung" - the TV brand connected to the AVR.
-If not going through a receiver, you'd usually get only Stereo with direct TV connections.)
+(My example above has "Samsung" - the TV brand connected to the A/V Receiver.
+If not going through a Receiver, you'd usually get only Stereo with direct TV connections.)
 As you can see in the screenshot, I also check the option to "Disable Dolby dynamic range compression".
 (I prefer maximum dynamic range although some may not, especially for nighttime viewing.
-A/V Receivers often have DRC options also.)
+Receivers often have DRC options also, as do most Blu-Ray/DVD players.)

 iTunes Surround Sound Settings: